Low white blood cell count and cancerNeutropenia and cancer; Absolute neutrophil count and cancer; ANC and cancer

 - Burning when you urinate.

 American Cancer Society website.
-Infections in people with cancer. www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/infections/infections-in-people-with-cancer.html.
-Updated February 25, 2015.
-Accessed May 2, 2019.
+Infections in people with cancer: why people with cancer are more likely to get infections. www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/infections/infections-in-people-with-cancer.html.
+Updated March 13, 2020.
+Accessed July 30 2, 2021.

 Freifeld AG, Kaul DR. Infection in the patient with cancer.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 34.

 Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.